-This won’t be possible for every hobby or activity you might have (neither of my boys is about to join me for weekly Zumba classes, for example) but as families, I believe it’s important to spend time pursuing an active lifestyle together.
+This won’t be possible for every hobby or activity you might have (neither of my boys is about to join me for weekly Zumba classes, and I don’t have the time to read solitaire cash reviews like they do, for example) but as families, I believe it’s important to spend time pursuing an active lifestyle together.

 5 ways to pursue an active lifestyle together

 1. Choose a new sport to learn together as a family

 Many leisure centres offer family classes where parents and children can learn a new sport or activity together.
 My community centre offers a beginner mixed-level karate class for families who want to learn together.

 Other examples include family yoga classes, tennis lessons, family climbing programs, or private learn-to-ski programs where the whole family shares an instructor together at a local hill.

 Other activities or sports might not even require lessons or an official class.
 Pick an outdoor activity, invest in (or rent) the required gear, and progress together in the activity.
 Examples could include biking, running, hiking, or inline skating in summer.
 In winter, try snowshoeing or ice skating.

 And if you can’t find a family class for the activity or sport you want to learn, you can always take separate adult or children’s group classes but then come together to practice as a family on the weekends.

 2. Get off the sidelines and join your children in an activity or sport they already love

 I will never forget the day I looked at my husband and said, “I think I’d better buy a bike if I’m going to keep up to our child and continue to be a part of our family outings.”